agodwinp/linux-server-config/README.md

 ### 4. Clone Application from GitHub

 Since I cloned my own item catalog project into the instance, I will be referring to this [repository](https://github.com/agodwinp/item-catalog).
-By default, Apache2 starts up a web server and serves the files located in `/var/www/html/`.
+By default, Apache starts up a web server and serves the files located in `/var/www/html/`.
 In the following steps we will clone my web application and configure Apache to hand-off certain requests to an application handler called `mod_wsgi`.
 First, we need to navigate to `/var/www`.

     $ cd /var/www